 While angular shapes have been more popular in landscape design throughout the years, a recent trend in naturalistic planting has created a new interest in using curves in gardens.

 Any garden element can have curves, like footpaths, flower beds, pergolas, and garden furniture.

 Curves help gardens look bigger – a distinct advantage for small garden owners!
 They are also great for privacy since they can wrap around your outdoor seating area.

 5. Railway Sleeper Raised Bed Planters

 Adding railway sleeper planters is one of the easiest ways to introduce great-looking flower beds.
-Railway sleepers will also help you take a more vertical approach when it comes to gardening.
+Railway sleepers will also help you take a more vertical approach to the garden.

-Depending on your preferred style, you can opt for new or reclaimed sleepers.
-Reclaimed sleepers create a rustic look in gardens, however, new sleepers are always safer when it comes to growing vegetables.
+You can opt for new or reclaimed sleepers depending on your preferred style.
+Reclaimed sleepers create a rustic look in gardens; however, new sleepers are always safer when growing vegetables.

 Timber sleepers create stunning frames for plants and flowers.
 All in all, they are an excellent choice for making a quick change in your garden.

 6. Get Styling With a Hanging Egg Chair

 Hanging egg chairs gained popularity in the last couple of years.
 This trend was driven by us spending more time in our gardens.
 An egg chair (or pod) is a statement piece, making a stylish addition to your outdoor space.